How do I get a library card?

 How do I pay late fees?

-1. Ask staff to sign you up for free email due date reminders
+1. Ask staff to sign you up for email due date reminders

 3. Keep your receipts and mark your due dates on your calendar